 Check out the rest of the plan, so you learn how to build the door and the roof for the 6×10 lean to shed.

-Last but not least, you need to take care of the finishing tocuhes.
+Last but not least, you need to take care of the finishing touches.
 Therefore, fill the holes with wood putty and then smooth the surface with 120-220 grit sandpaper.
 Apply a few coats of paint or stain so you enhance the look of the shed and you protect the components from decay.
 Don’t forget to take a look over PART 2 to learn how to build the roof for the shed, as well as PART 3 to see how to frame the front door.
+If you want to get this project as a PDF file, with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about 6×10 shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.